ciscoheat/superforms-web/src/routes/migration/+page.md

 ### setError

-The `setError` function doesn't handle form-level errors anymore, because it conflicts with client-side validation.
-Use refine/superRefine on the schema, or the `message` helper instead.
+The `setError` function works as before, except that you must use an empty string instead of `null` for form-level errors.

+**Note however** that `setError` conflicts with client-side validation, the errors will be removed when a Zod schema is used for validation.
+Therefore, rely on the schema for most validation, if you're using it client-side.

 ```ts
 const schema = z